You may wish to read a short introduction to this section with a map of the region first.

 Building at the northern side of the fortress

-The Kingdom of Lesser Armenia was a loose alliance of local rulers of Armenian descent; they lived in a series of vaulted rooms and halls in the most protected parts of their castles; buildings similar to those at Silifke can be seen at Lampron Castle and at Sis.
+The Kingdom of Lesser Armenia was a loose alliance of local rulers of Armenian descent; they lived in a series of vaulted rooms and halls in the most protected parts of their castles; buildings similar to those at Silifke can be seen at Lampron Castle.

 Tekirambari (cistern): (left-above) the cistern seen from the fortress; (left-below) winding staircase allowing access to the lower part of the cistern; (right) view of the cistern and of the fortress